vgaddam12/assignment1_fermet/README.md

 - Make sure you are running the latest version of Java.
     - You can download the latest version here: https://www.oracle.com/java/technologies/javase-downloads.html
 - On Windows, open Command Prompt and use the "cd" command to navigate to the directory where you have Assignment-2.jar installed.
-- Once you have accessed the correct directory, run the command "java -jar Assignment-2.jar".
+- Once you have accessed the correct directory, run the command "java -jar fermet.jar".